 He was sympathetic.
 “Greg, I’ve been getting a lot of that lately,” he said, grasping his client by the windpipe and hoisting him off his feet, “People respect my hands-on approach.
-They are coming back to traditional banking in droves.”
+It is why they are coming back to traditional banking in droves.”

-The little guy’s legs began to flutter and a bubble of spit swelled on his lips (it appeared as if there might be at least one less fan of traditional banking).
+The little guy’s legs began to flutter and a bubble of spit swelled on his lips (it appeared there might be at least one less fan of traditional banking).

 “Take this little weasel for example,” Willy said.